Citi®/AAdvantage® Executive World Elite Mastercard® 2023 Review

 - 1 Membership Rewards point per $1 on all other eligible purchases

-The Platinum Card comes with a sizable introductory welcome bonus.
-You also get other benefits, such as a TSA PreCheck/Global Entry fee credit, lounge access when airport lounges are open, Marriott Bonvoy Gold Elite Status and Hilton Honors Gold status.
+You also get other benefits, such as a TSA PreCheck/Global Entry fee credit, lounge access when airport lounges are open, Marriott Bonvoy Gold Elite Status and Hilton Honors Gold status (enrollment may be required; terms apply).

 There are no foreign transaction fees with this card.
-But you will pay a significant $550 annual fee.
+But you will pay a significant $695 annual fee (see Rates & Fees; terms apply).

 Chase Sapphire Reserve